 4. Integrate social media marketing into emails

 Email marketing becomes all the more powerful when it is combined with social media marketing.
 Let your subscribers know that you have an active social media presence so that they can interact with you on platforms like Facebook, Twitter, and Instagram.
 You can also promote social media contests or giveaways through emails and drive traffic on your website or social media platforms.
+Later, when your buyers visit your website, you can use design techniques such as appealing Woocommerce themes to keep them engaged with your brand.
 In this way, even if your subscribers or customers unsubscribe from your emails, they can still be in touch with your brand through social media updates.

 Urban Outfitters presents a good example by including the links to all their social media platforms in the email.